These shirts are part of our new Le Temps Retrouvé collection, available here.

 Presented by David

-It was invented by English polo players during the second part of the 19th century, to prevent the collar of their shirt from bothering them during their wild games.
+It was invented by English polo players during the second half of the 19th century, in order to prevent the collar of their shirt from bothering them during their wild games.

-But it was an American who made them accessible to as many people as possible: John E. Brooks, traveling in the United Kingdom, saw these shirts at a polo match and immediately appreciated them.
+But it was an American who made them accessible to the masses: John E. Brooks, while traveling in the United Kingdom, saw these shirts at a polo match and immediately liked them.
 So he returned home and began making these button-down shirts in the family workshop in 1896.

-Miles Davis with his button-down collared shirt.
-Image from the live 'Dreamer With a Thousand Thrills' by Patricia Bosworth.
+Miles Davis with his button-down shirt.
+Image from Patricia Bosworth's live performance 'Dreamer With a Thousand Thrills'.

-All these people adopted it for the comfort and flexibility of its collar and its cuffs, unlined but also for its pretty collar roll , slightly undulating, giving it a touch of appreciable relaxation.
+All these people adopted it for the comfort and flexibility of its collar and cuffs, unlined , but also for its pretty, slightly undulating collar roll , giving it an appreciable touch of relaxation.

-Connoisseurs love the aesthetics provided by this slightly rolling collar.
+Connoisseurs love the aesthetics brought by this collar which rolls slightly.
 It is 7.5cm on this model .

-We revisit the button-down collar shirt with the Calvi, available in three colors and two materials as unique as they are textured.
+We revisit the button-down collar shirt with the Calvi, available in three colors and two materials that are as unique as they are textured.

 White and pink colors

-You probably see what the Oxford is.
+You probably know what the Oxford is.
 But do you know its history?

 Well, guess what, neither do I.